mkhuthir/RoboSpider/README.md

-# Muth_Spider: A hexapod spider robot
+# MuthSpider

-Initial Publish
+A hexapod spider robot controlled by Robotis CM-700 controller and motorized by Robotis Dynamixel AX-18A servos.
+Robot head is equiped with Robotis AX-S1 integrated sensor.